citadelict/tooling2/README.md

-I just added a buidl function on jenkins to build my project any time i push this repo
+I just added a buidl function on jenkins to build my project any time i push this

+rying the auto build for a second time